udithhaputhanthri/FIR-Filter-Design/README.md

 # FIR-Filter-Design
-This project is done as a partial fulfillment for the module EN2570 - Digital Signal Processing
+This project is being done as a partial fulfillment for the module EN2570 - Digital Signal Processing (ongoing)